adrianlzt/cerebro/linux/performance/iostat.md

-Tambien hay nfsiostat dento del paquete nfs-utils
+nfsiostat dentro del paquete nfs-utils

 The iostat command is used for monitoring system input/output device loading by observing the time the devices are active in relation to their average transfer rates.
 The  iostat  command  generates  reports that can be used to change system configuration to better balance the input/output load between physical disks.